mathemagic-art/Frontend-React/README.md

 - you can work on the assigned component or feature and use the following steps to push your code to repo

 * git add "name of the file or all"
-* git commit -m "message of commit: please read teh guidlines for commit message"
+* git commit -m "message of commit: please read the guidlines for commit message"
 * git push

 ### Git commit message guidlines